vlobos/happy-hiker/README.md

 ReactJs
 Express

+# Technologies to Implement
+Styled Components
+Postgres/MongoDB TBD depending on benchmarking results Passport.js with Bcrypt (for authentication)

 # To Get Started
 To get started with this project, do one of the following:

-Using git from command line, git clone git@github.com:vlobos/happy-hiker.git
+Using git from command line, `git clone git@github.com:vlobos/happy-hiker.git`

 Download the zip archive: https://github.com/vlobos/happy-hiker/archive/master.zip